basarat/typescript-book/docs/const.md

 const foo = 123;
 ```

+> The syntax is much better (IMHO) than other languages that force the user to type something like `let constant foo` i.e. a variable + behavior specifier.

-It is a good practice for both readability and maintainability and avoids using *magic literals* e.g.
+`const` is a good practice for both readability and maintainability and avoids using *magic literals* e.g.

 ```ts
 // Low readability